Retail

 You could apply directly to work as a builders' merchant.

-You may find it useful to have GCSEs at grades 9 to 4 (A* to C), including maths and English.
-Experience in construction, warehousing or retail could be helpful.
+Employers may want you to have GCSEs at grades 9 to 4 (A* to C), including maths and English.

 Requirements and restrictions